REST services for Resources Management

 This is required only for the "push" integration mode described in the Resources lifecycle and eligibility integration page.

-If you are a service manager and you would like to get a lifecycle management for the resources provided by your service (as is currently the case, for example, for computing accounts, Oracle accounts or websites) you can provide a REST interface over your service, that the Authorization Service will call to create, update and delete resources.
+If you are a service manager and you would like to get a lifecycle management for the resources provided by your service (as is currently the case, for example, for computing accounts, Oracle accounts or websites) you can provide a REST interface over your service, that the Authorization Service will call to manage resources.

 In particular, you will need to provide: